awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-context.md

 + The AWS request ID returned to the client that invoked the Lambda function\.
 You can use the request ID for any follow up inquiry with AWS support\.
 + If the Lambda function is invoked through AWS Mobile SDK, you can learn more about the mobile application calling the Lambda function\.

 AWS Lambda provides this information via the `context` object that the service passes as the second parameter to your Lambda function handler\.
-For more information, see [Lambda Function Handler \(Node\.js\)](nodejs-prog-model-handler.md)\.
+For more information, see [AWS Lambda Function Handler in Node\.js](nodejs-prog-model-handler.md)\.

  The following sections provide an example Lambda function that uses the `context` object, and then lists all of the available methods and attributes\.